dirjax/dirjax.github.io/drivetrain_rebuild.md

 Did a first real test run on the blue loop at Scherpenheuvel ([mtbroutedatabase entry](https://mtbroutedatabase.be/vlaams-brabant/scherpenheuvel.htm)).
 Almost 27 kilometers in which I noticed my front gearing needs some extra work, but rear gearswitching went superb.
 The chain is still skipping a beat when pushing heavily, both things to be checked at this weekend.
-This blue loop is perfect for me, close to home, not too hard but good enough to build up my phisique before pushing on to harder tracks.
+This blue loop is perfect for me, close to home, not too hard but good enough to build up my physique before pushing on to harder tracks.

 ## Sources